 There are two main types of cholesterol.
 The first type is called LDL cholesterol, and the other is HDL cholesterol.
 LDL cholesterol, otherwise known as low-density lipoprotein, is considered the “dangerous” cholesterol.
 LDL cholesterol can build up on the artery walls.
-Over time this plaque build-up blocks, reducing circulation and causing stress and damage to the heart.
+Over time this plaque build-up blocks blood flow, reducing circulation and causing stress and damage to the heart.
 This raises blood pressure, and eventually leads to heart disease or a heart attack.
 Individuals that have higher levels of LDL run a much higher risk of having heart disease.
 Although LDL is affected by genetics, there are several precautions that individuals can take towards keeping safe LDL levels.

 2. HDL Cholesterol